Finding a Lipedema Specialist

 Vascular medicine immediately brings to mind images of arteries and veins.
 But this area of medicine is also a home for expertise on vessels of the lymphatic system.
 Vascular surgeons, in fact, are one of the few medical professions where you can find Lipedema diagnosis and management as a core requirement of their advanced medical training programs.
 A vascular specialist can determine if comorbid vascular diseases, such as venous insufficiency, justify treatments like venous ablation – or if conservative measures suffice.
 As venous procedures have not been found to effectively treat Lipedema symptoms, be sure to ask your clinician for clarification if these procedures are being recommended, as well as information on non-invasive, conservative treatments.
 Other vascular medicine specialists, such as cardiologists, may be seen at different times on the journey to a diagnosis, or for management of complications from other disorders that tend to co-exist with Lipedema.

-Pain Management
+Pain Management Specialists

 Pain is a hallmark of Lipedema.
 While pain may be managed by many specialties, in complex cases you may receive or ask for referral to pain specialists.
-These practices can involve a wide range of professions from the physical therapists noted above, to physicians with backgrounds in anesthesiology, neurology, and psychiatry.
+These practices can involve a wide range of professions from the therapists noted above, to physicians with backgrounds in anesthesiology, neurology, and psychiatry.
 In recent years, pain management science has matured considerably, offering many data-driven care plans that reduce reliance on surgery and medication.
 These can include motivational approaches, or even adjustments to diet and exercise.
 Your pain management specialists should be able to work with your goals to help develop a safe and effective strategy to address Lipedema pain.

 Dermatology